PhonologicalCorpusTools/CorpusTools/index.md

 PCT itself should be cited something like the following (using the correct version number):

-Hall, Kathleen Currie, Blake Allen, Michael Fry, Scott Mackie, and Michael McAuliffe.
-(2016).
-Phonological CorpusTools, Version 1.2.
+Hall, Kathleen Currie, Blake Allen, Michael Fry, Khia Johnson, Roger Lo, Scott Mackie, Michael McAuliffe, and Stanley Nam.
+(2018).
+Phonological CorpusTools, Version 1.4.
 [Computer program].
 Available from https://github.com/PhonologicalCorpusTools/CorpusTools/releases.

 ### About us
 We are a group of researchers in the [Linguistics Department](http://linguistics.ubc.ca) at the [University of British Columbia](http://www.ubc.ca).
 The PI on this project is [Dr. Kathleen Currie Hall](http://linguistics.ubc.ca/persons/kathleen-hall/), and the project is supported in part by a SSHRC Insight Development grant to Dr. Hall.